kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

         WHEN 'Senior Manager' THEN 5
         ELSE 6
     END,                           -- Custom hierarchy order
-    BaseSalary DESC;               -- Then by salary within each level
+    BaseSalary DESC;               -- Then by BaseSalary within each level

 /* SORTING RULES: